Bunk with friends or family

-A camping trip to (or staying in the local lodge or hotel) a national or state park, or even a staycation day trip adventure, can make for a memorable spring break.
-We’ve already named one of our favorite national parks—Acadia — but there are so many from which to choose!
-We highly recommend the family-friendly hikes at these additional state and national parks, such as Taconic State Park (New York) and the Swallow Falls State Park (Maryland).
-Parents might also take a look at what’s within driving distance.
-Plan out a few hikes with the kids, and then look for nearby attractions that offer a few more creature comforts, such as an indoor water park (see above), amusement park, or a great children’s museum or science center.
+A camping trip to (or staying in a local lodge or hotel near) a national or state park—or even a staycation day-trip adventure—can make for a memorable spring break.
+We’ve already named one of our favorite national parks—Acadia—but there are so many from which to choose!
+Check our National Parks Guide for some great options.
+Plan out a few hikes with the kids, and then look for nearby attractions that offer a few more creature comforts, such as an indoor water park, an amusement park, or a great children’s museum or science center.
 Several national parks waive admission fees on April 22, 2023 (the first day of National Park Week), which falls at the tail end of spring break from some kids—making your visit even more budget-friendly!

-OK, you might not think of Pittsburgh as your first spring break option, but if Jack and the rest of his family on This Is Us have taught us anything, it’s that this city has heart.
-But also, a ton of things for kids to do!
-The city of Pittsburgh is loaded with museums, including a children’s museum, science center, natural history museum, sports museum, a cartoon museum, and even the Andy Warhol Museum.
-There’s also the National Aviary to visit and a zoo and aquarium.
+OK, you might not think of Pittsburgh as your first spring break option, but if the Pearson family on This Is Us taught us anything, it’s that this city has heart... but also, a ton of things for kids to do!
+The city of Pittsburgh is loaded with museums, including a children’s museum, a science center, a natural history museum, a sports museum, a cartoon museum, and even the Andy Warhol Museum.
+There’s also the National Aviary to visit, as well as a zoo and aquarium.
 Plus, you’ll find plenty of affordable housing through Airbnb and at the local hotels.

-Check out our Mommy Poppins City Guides for more family-friendly locales that might appeal to your brood, from Boston to Denver to San Francisco, and Vancouver.
+Check out our Mommy Poppins City Guides for more family-friendly locales that might appeal to your brood, from Houston to Chicago to San Francisco.
 And if travel isn't in the budget this year, I bet the kids will be just as wowed by a fantastic spring staycation fueled by awesome local events.